A DLA model for Turbulence: DLA fluid correspondence

-It is well-known that the problem of diffusion-limited aggregation (DLA) is usefull for describing various phenomena such as viscous fingering \cite{Pa} and electrical discharge \cite {Ni} and others \cite{Fal}.
-This model provides a solution to the Laplace equation \cite{Ta}:
+It is well-known that the problem of diffusion-limited aggregation (DLA) is useful for describing various phenomena such as viscous fingering \cite{Pa}, electrical discharge \cite {Ni} and other examples \cite{Fal}.
+This model provides a solution to the Laplace equation \cite{Ta} for the function $u$ whose physical meaning depends on the phenomena under study:

-under the following boundary conditions: $u=const$ on some far "rigid" boundary and $u=0$ on a moving boundary F, which moves with the velocity $v$ proportional to the derivative of $u$ in the direction $n$ normal to F plus a random perturbation $p$.
+under the following boundary conditions: $u=const$ on some far "rigid" boundary and a normal velocity $v_{n}$ on a moving boundary F, which moves with the velocity $v$ proportional to the derivative of $u$ in the direction $\hat n$ normal to F plus a random perturbation $p$.
 Thus, for a constant $k$ (which depend on the specific problem in hand, but does not alter the results that concerns us):

-The surface F becomes a thin fractal under the above equations with dimension of 1.70 for the 2-dimensional case and 2.41 in the 3-dimensional case measured by 2-D slicing \cite{Me}.
+It is shown in the appendix that the above boundary conditions determine $u$ uniquely, as the normal derivative of $u$ is determined on the surface by: $\hat n \cdot \vec \nabla u = \frac{v_{n}-p}{k}$.
+The surface F becomes a thin fractal under the above equations with dimension of 2.41 in the 3-dimensional case measured by 2-D slicing \cite{Me}.

-Dimensional simialarity does not indicate what kind of mechanism or equations generated this type of surface how ever the equations of potential flow outside the turbulent region and their boundary conditions are quite the same as the ones the DLA model should solve.
+Dimensional similarity does not indicate what kind of mechanism or equations generated this type of surface, however, the equations of potential flow outside the turbulent region and their boundary conditions are quite the same as the ones the DLA model should solve.
 In this region the velocity field is given by:

-since in a liquid the velocity field must obey the continuity equation of the form:
+where $u$ is the velocity potential.
+Since in an incompressible liquid the velocity field must obey the continuity equation of the form: